mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 !!! note "Info"
     This concept removes the need to rebuild both the `Measurement` and the `DcStateEstimation` from the beginning when implementing changes to the existing measurement set.
-In the scenario of employing the WLS model, JuliaGrid can reuse symbolic factorizations of LL, LDLt and LU, provided that the nonzero pattern of the gain matrix remains unchanged.
+In the scenario of employing the WLS model, JuliaGrid can reuse symbolic factorizations of `LL`, `LDLt`, and `LU`, provided that the nonzero pattern of the gain matrix remains unchanged.

 ---